-Outcome Outputs Ou tput Indicators Innual Targets S Audi ited /Actual Per formance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 Continuous improvement in the effectiveness of legal and institutional AML/CFT frameworks Support to countries within the ESAAMLG region to improve compliance with international standards 3.1.1 Percentage response to requests for technical assistance from countries within the ESAAMLG region Responded to 100% requests for technical assistance Responded to 100% requests for technical assistance 100% Responded to 100% of requests for technical assistance Policy and legislation that is aligned with international standards 3.2.1 Number of policy- making activities attended within regional and inter- governmental organisations per annum Attended and participated in FATF meetings [6] and ESAAMLG meetings [2] Attended and participated in FATF meetings [5] and ESAAMLG meetings [2] Attended and participated in FATF meetings [6] and ESAAMLG meetings [2].
-Attended and participated in FATF meetings [6] and ESAAMLG meetings [2] 3.2.2 Timeous implementation of UNSC targeted financial sanctions N/A N/A New UNSC designations and changes to existing UNSC designations were implemented within 24 business hours, entailing 16 UNSC designations that New UNSC designations and changes to existing UNSC designations implemented within 24 business hours of changes being

-Outcome Outputs Ou tput Indicators ļ Annual Target S Aud ited /Actual Per formance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 took place and were applied in FIC TFS consolidated list. made to the UNSC Consolidated List made to the UNSC Consolidated List made to the UNSC Consolidated List made to the UNSC Consolidated List 3.3.1 Monitoring policy implementation pursuant to Money Laundering/ Terror Financing/ Proliferation Financing (ML/TF/ PF) NRA NA NA NA NA Report to AML/CFT IDC on implementatio n of policies emanating from the ML/TF/ PF NRA Q2, Q4 Report to AML/CFT IDC on implementatio n of policies emanating from the ML/TF/ PF NRA Q2, Q4 Report to AML/CFT IDC on implementatio n of policies emanating from the ML/TF/ PF NRA Q2, Q4
+Outputs C Output Indicators Annual Targe ts Culpulo Aud ited /Actual Perfo rmance Estimated Performance MTEF Period 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 Support to countries within the ESAAMLG region to improve compliance with international standards 3.1.1 Respond to each request for technical assistance from countries within the ESAAMLG region Responded to 100% requests for technical assistance 100% 100% Responded to 100% of requests for technical assistance Responded to each request for technical assistance Responded to each request for technical assistance Responded to each request for technical assistance Policy and legislation that is aligned with international standards 3.2.1 Number of policy- making activities attended within regional and inter- governmental organisations per annum Attended and participated in FATF meetings (5) and ESAAMLG meetings (2) Attended and participated in FATF meetings (6) and ESAAMLG meetings (2) Attended and participated in (6) FATF and (2) ESAAMLG meetings.
+Attended and participated in FATF meetings (6) and ESAAMLG meetings (2) 3.2.2 Timeous implementation of UNSC targeted financial sanctions N/A New UNSC designations and changes to existing UNSC designations were implemented within 24 business hours, entailing 16 UNSC designations that took place and were applied in FIC TFS consolidated list.
+All 96 UNSCR designations were effected on the FIC TFS website within 24 hours of the designations made by the UNSC.
+New UNSC designations and changes to existing UNSC designations implemented within 24 business hours of changes being made to the UNSC Consolidated List New UNSC designations and changes to existing UNSC designations implemented within 24 business hours of changes being made to the UNSC Consolidated List New UNSC designations and changes to existing UNSC designations implemented within 24 business hours of changes being made to the UNSC Consolidated List New UNSC designations and changes to existing UNSC designations implemented within 24 business hours of changes being made to the UNSC Consolidated List 3.3.1 Monitoring policy implementation pursuant to Money Laundering/ Terror Financing/ Proliferation Financing (ML/TF/ PF) NRA N/A N/A N/A Report to AML/CFT IDC on implementation of policies emanating from the ML/TF/ PF NRA Q2, Q4 Report to AML/CFT IDC on implementation of policies emanating from the ML/TF/ PF NRA Q2, Q4 Report to AML/CFT IDC on implementation of policies emanating from the ML/TF/ PF NRA Q2, Q4 Report to AML/CFT IDC on implementation of policies emanating from the ML/TF/ PF NRA Q2, Q4